pepibumur/SoundCloudSwift/README.md

 - SoundCloud API: [Link](https://developers.soundcloud.com/docs/api/guide)
 - SoundCloudAPI (Objective-C client): [Link](https://github.com/soundcloud/CocoaSoundCloudAPI)

-## Credits

-SoundCloudSwift is owned and maintained by the [@pepibumur](https://github.com/pepibumur).

 ## Security Disclosure

-If you believe you have identified a security vulnerability with SoundCloudSwift, you should report it as soon as possible via email to pepibumur@gmail.com.
+If you believe you have identified a security vulnerability with SoundCloudSwift, you should report it as soon as possible via email to pepi@soundcloud.com.
 Please do not post it to a public issue tracker.

 ## License